tldr-pages/tldr/pages/linux/dnf-automatic.md

 - Override config file and only notify of available updates:

-`systemctl enable --now dnf-automatic-notifyonly.timer`
+`sudo systemctl enable --now dnf-automatic-notifyonly.timer`

 - Run with default config file:

-`systemctl enable --now dnf-automatic.timer`
+`sudo systemctl enable --now dnf-automatic.timer`

 - Use dnf-automatic in a custom systemd timer: